 Adults are ¼”, reddish-brown and flat.
 You can see them without magnification.

 They like to hide in cracks and crevices.

-Inspect sleeping areas—if you find a bed bug, STOP looking and contact a professional.
+Inspect sleeping areas—if you find a bed bug, STOP looking and contact a professional exterminator.

-Do-it-yourself pest control could make bed bugs to spread.
+Do-it-yourself pest control could cause bed bugs to spread.
 Launder and freeze when possible.